nicolacimmino/FrameworksTesting/README.md

 POC application to explore Spring Boot and Kotlin.
 The application implements authentication (outside the Spring Boot Authentication framework) and a simple CRUD HTTP API to manage user and user assets.

-It's structured as a set of microservices and demonstrates a discovery service, API gateway, lightweight messaging between services (Rabbit MQ).
+It's structured as a set of microservices and demonstrates a discovery service, API gateway, lightweight messaging between services (Rabbit MQ) and database persistance.

 # Backend